‘Get yourself home’: Thousands of Americans stranded abroad as money, patience run out

 “When we came here, his son wasn’t sitting up,” she said.
 “Now his son is playing with a walker.”

-Countless other moments were dashed — or at least delayed — as a globe accustomed to incessant international travel came screeching to a sudden halt this week, laid low by a virus too small for the eye to see.
+Countless other moments were dashed — or at least delayed — as a globe accustomed to incessant international travel came screeching to a sudden halt, laid low by a virus too small for the eye to see.

-Timothy Jones, 65, and his wife and elder daughter had planned on visiting Arequipa, Peru on March 14 for the wedding of his younger daughter.
+Timothy Jones, 65, and his wife and elder daughter had planned on visiting Arequipa, Peru, on March 14 for the wedding of his younger daughter.
 But as fears of the coronavirus grew, his wife, Judy, whose lung was damaged during a recent heart surgery, decided to stay behind in Shrewsbury, Pa.

-Hours after Jones and his daughter arrived in Arequipa without her, they heard a report over the radio in the groom’s van: Peruvian president Martín Vizcarra announced the borders would be closing.
+Hours after Jones and his daughter arrived in Arequipa without her, they heard a report over the radio in the groom’s van: Peruvian President Martín Vizcarra announced the borders would be closing.
 The wedding was called off, and the family scrambled to book the last flight out of Lima.
 But then the first leg of their flight was canceled due to heavy fog.
 Now Timothy Jones and his older daughter are expecting to be stuck in Peru for weeks.

 Instead of celebrating his baby girl’s wedding, he now worries about his wife — alone and in danger of falling ill back in Pennsylvania.
-And even if they are reunited soon, there is the awful thought that he might bring her the virus from overseas.
+Even if they are reunited soon, there is the awful thought that he might bring her the virus from overseas.

 “What happens once we get home,” he wondered, “if we can get home safely?”